 The principal research interest of the lab is to comprehensively understand the biology of specific cancer types that are common in India and/or are distinct from their western counterpart(s).
 To this end, we use genomic, molecular genetic, molecular pathology and cell biology tools to identify and characterize recurrent genetic alterations in tumor samples.

-Positions - We are currently seeking potential PhD students and Postdoc candidates to work on two major projects.
-One involves characterisation of PARD6G, a poorly studied member of the epithelial cell apico-basal polarity complex.
-The project shall include application of several cell biology based experiments in cancer cell lines, evaluation of tumorigenicity in nude mice model systems as well as CRISPR-Cas9 based knockout in Zebra Fish model systems (collaboration with the Sonawane lab at TIFR, Mumbai).
-The other proposes to increase our understanding of differential roles of ARID1A & ARID1B, the two alternative DNA binding subunits of the SWI/SNF chromatin remodelling complex.
-The work comprises proteome based screen for interactive partners, ChIP and RNA Seq and further characterisation.
+Positions-We are currently seeking potential PhD students and Postdoctoral candidates to work on two major projects.
+One involves characterisation of oncogenic function of rare p53 mutant forms by identification and characterization of their transcriptional targets as well as dissection of the mode of target gene activation at the transcription level.
+The work will include CRISPR-Cas9 based knock-in of p53 mutations, several cell and molecular biology based experiments in cancer cell lines and evaluation of tumorigenicity in nude mice.
+The other involves the study of non-canonical roles of ARID1B (one of the four alternative DNA binding subunits of the SWI/SNF chromatin remodelling complex) with a major focus on its role in functioning of enhancers and DNA repair.
+The work comprises proteome based screen for interactive partners, chromosome conformation capture, ChIP/RNA Seq and further characterization.

 Details of current projects are given below: